NETWAYS/ansible-collection-elasticstack/README.md

 ![Test ElasticStack](https://github.com/NETWAYS/ansible-collection-elasticstack/actions/workflows/test_full_stack.yml/badge.svg)

 > [!CAUTION]
-> This branch has some breaking changes.
+> The current main branch has some breaking changes.
 Be careful using it!
 Everything after commit 3d6673f6d526afeb0fd7ba382d067d76bd10bbd6 is affected!

 This collection installs and manages the Elastic Stack.
 It provides roles for every component of the Stack.
 Furthermore, it is possible to differentiate between Enterprise or OSS releases.